laraform/laraform/README.md

 ## License

 Laraform Community Edition comes with an GPL license so you are free to use this library in your projects.
 For the full version check out the license at [our website](https://laraform.io/pricing).

+## Vueform

+If you are looking for a form builder library that specifically focuses on Vue.js, check out [vueform.com](https://vueform.com).